metablaster/WindowsFirewallRuleset/README.md

 ### Requirements details

 - All Windows 10.0 systems (Major 10, Minor 0) and above are supported,
-but only those editions listed in the table above has been tested.\
+but only those editions listed in the table above have been tested.\
 The "Version" column lists tested releases, however only latest OS builds continue to be tested.\
 A list of other untested but supported systems and features is in [The future](#the-future)